mn880/soc-honeypot-splunk/README.md

 This project simulates a **Security Operations Center (SOC) environment** by deploying a **Cowrie honeypot** on an Ubuntu VM and forwarding logs to **Splunk Enterprise** running on a Kali Linux VM.
 An attacker VM (Kali pre-built) was used to generate brute-force attempts using **Hydra**, and all events were captured and visualized in Splunk dashboards.

-**Goal:** Learn how logs are ingested, monitored, and analyzed within a SOC-style environment..
+**Goal:** Learn how logs are ingested, monitored, and analyzed within a SOC-style environment

 ---

-## 🛠️ Tools & Technologies
+## Tools & Technologies
 - **Splunk Enterprise** (SIEM for log collection & dashboards)
 - **Splunk Universal Forwarder** (log forwarding from Ubuntu to Splunk)
 - **Cowrie Honeypot** (SSH/Telnet honeypot to simulate attacks)